-The Monthly Termination/Denial for Cause Report documents any Provider termination or denial for cause that the MCO imposed during the previous month (see the Managed Care Report Companion Guide Termination Report and instructions).
+The Monthly Termination/Denial for Cause Report documents any Provider TFC or denial for cause that the MCO imposed during the previous month (see the Managed Care Report Companion Guide Termination Report and Instructions).

-When the MCO terminates a Provider for cause or denies a Provider from participating in the MCO's Provider network for cause, the MCO shall report the Provider's termination or denial for cause on their Monthly Termination/Denial for Cause Report and upload a copy of the Provider's Termination for Cause Letter to the secure PI website.
+When the MCO terminates a Provider for cause or denies a Provider from participating in the MCO's Provider network for cause, the MCO shall report the Provider's TFC or denial for cause on their Monthly Termination/Denial for Cause Report and upload a copy of the Provider's Termination for Cause Letter to the secure PI website.

-SCDHHS Reporting of Exclusions, Terminations for Cause and Reinstatements
+3) SCDHHS Reporting of Exclusions, Terminations for Cause and Reinstatements secure PI website.

-Within the secure PI website, PI will document their actions taken to exclude or terminate a Provider for cause or reinstate a Provider that was either excluded or terminated, on the Exclusion and Termination for Cause list and upload copies of the notices/letters.
-The DHHS MCO PI Coordinator will notify the MCO via email that the PI website has been updated.
+Within the secure PI website, PI will document their actions taken to exclude or terminate a Provider for cause or reinstate a Provider that was either excluded or TFC, on the Exclusion and Termination for Cause list and upload copies of the notices/letters.
+PI staff will notify the MCO via email that the PI website has been updated.

-The MCO shall take immediate action to terminate or exclude any individual or entity that is terminated or excluded by the Department.
-The MCO will document the actions they take against the Provider on the list on the secure PI website.
+The MCO shall take immediate action to TFC or exclude any individual or entity that is TFC or excluded by the Department.
+This action will terminate the provider from the Medicaid program.
+The MCO will document the actions they take against the Provider on the list on the

-Any reinstated Provider must re-apply for enrollment in the State Medicaid Program as a South Carolina Medicaid Network Provider.
+Reinstatement of an excluded provider is not automatic once the specific period of the exclusion ends.
+To participate in the Medicaid program after the exclusion term ends, the provider must apply for reinstatement and receive written notice from the Department that the reinstatement has been granted.
+Because the provider was terminated, he Any Provider that has been terminated must re-apply for enrollment in the State Medicaid Program as a South Carolina Medicaid Network Provider.
 Provider reinstatement means a Provider's eligibility to participate as a servicing Provider in the State Medicaid Program is restored.
-Reinstatement, however, does not mean the Provider is enrolled in the State Medicaid Program.
+However, does not mean the Provider is enrolled in the State Medicaid Program.